eeyang92/macos-tabs/README.md

 	// onClick event when the user clicks on a tab header onAddTabButtonClick?: (e: Event) => void,

-	// onClick event when the user click on the close tab button on a tab header onCloseTabButtonClick?: (e: Event, closedTabIndex: number) => void,
+	// onClick event when the user clicks on the close tab button on a tab header onCloseTabButtonClick?: (e: Event, closedTabIndex: number) => void,

 	// Event when the user stops dragging a header